haenah/os-pa5/README.md

 Remember we are NOT using demand paging in this project.
 When a program is first loaded using the ``exec()`` system call, the whole content of the code and data segments are read from the executable file at once.

-You don't have to consider code segment sharing among the processes that call the ``exec()`` system call for the same executable file.
+You don't have to consider code segment sharing among the processes that invoke the ``exec()`` system call for the same executable file.
 Consider the following example:

 ```
 $ cat | cat | cat